MasahikoSawada/fluent-plugin-pg-logical/README.md

 ## Overview

-Fluentd input plugin to track of logical change set (insert/update/delete) event from PostgreSQL using logical decoding.
+Fluentd input plugin to track of changes (insert/update/delete) event on PostgreSQL using logical decoding.

 This plugin works as a WAL receiver of PostgreSQL and requires installation of logical decoding plugin to upstream PostgreSQL server.